Temporally Consistent Transformers for Video Generation: Ablations

 \section{Ablations}

 \Cref{table:abl_dynamics} shows comparisons between TECO and alternative architectures that do not use latent dynamics.
 Architecturally, MaskGit and Autoregressive are very similar to TECO, with a few small changes: (1) there is no CNN decoder and (2) MaskGit and AR directly predict the VQ-GAN latents (as opposed to the learned VQ latents in TECO).
 In terms of training time, MaskGit and AR are a little slower since they operate on $16 \times 16$ latents instead of $8\times 8$ latents for TECO.
 In addition, conditioning for the AR model is done using cross attention, as channel-wise concatenation does not work well due to unidirectioal masking.
 Both models without latent dynamics have worse temporal consistency, as well as overall sample quality.
 We hypothesize that TECO has better temporal consistency due to weak bottlenecking of latent representation, as a lot of time can be spent modeling likelihood of imperceptible image / video statistics.
+MaskGit shows very high FVD due to a tendency to collapse in later frames of prediction, which FVD is sensitive to.